Visillect/MetaImageMark/README.md

 #### MinImg

-To run MinImg benchmarks you have to specify the following varibales:
+To run MinImg benchmarks you have to specify path to MinImg install directory:

 ```
--DENABLE_MINIMG_BENCHMARK=ON
--DMINBASE_INCLUDE_DIR=/path/to/include
--DMINIMGAPI_INCLUDE_DIR=/path/to/include
--DMINIMGPRC_INCLUDE_DIR=/path/to/include
--DMINBASE_LIBRARY=/path/to/libminbase.so
--DMINIMGAPI_LIBRARY=/path/to/libminimgapi.so
--DMINIMGPRC_LIBRARY=/path/to/libminimgprc.so
+-Dminimg_DIR=/path/to/minimg/install
 ```

 ### Running benchmarks